 What Is the Atlantic Bluefin Tuna World Record?

-The biggest Atlantic bluefin tuna ever caught was a colossus of unbelievable 1,496 pound!
+The biggest Atlantic bluefin tuna ever caught was a colossus of unbelievable 1,496 pounds!
 This, roughly 13 feet long behemoth, was caught by Canadian Ken Fraser off the coast of Nova Scotia, which is a region in Eastern Canada, just north of Maine.
 For some tuna fishing action on screen, head over to Amazon and check out National Geographic’s latest season of Wicked Tuna.

 To this day, the waters off Nova Scotia still produce the world’s largest bluefin tuna.
 And it is thanks to Markus Lundgren and other anglers, as well as numerous scientists, studying the oceans of our world and their fish stocks and making them more sustainable, that fish like these can once again become common and numerous in the Atlantic ocean!